digitalnatives/redmine_hours/README.markdown

 # Compatibility

-This version of the plugin is compatible with Redmine 1.4 .
+This version of the plugin is compatible with Redmine 1.4 and 2.x.
-If you're using Redmine 2.x, check out the [redmine2 branch](https://github.com/digitalnatives/redmine_hours/tree/redmine2).

 # Installation